yanli2017/pai/README_draft.md

 - Submit the job through web portal

-Open web portal in a browser, click "Submit Job" and upload your config file.
+Open web portal (URL: http://<master_ip>:9286) in a browser, click "Submit Job" and upload your config file.

 ## Contributing
 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a